ksclarke/solr-iso639-filter/README.md

     mvn -Dsolr.version=3.6.2 install

+>**Tip:** If you want to build the filter against an earlier version of Solr than is supported by the project, tell Maven to skip the tests (e.g.  `mvn -Dsolr.version=3.5.0 -DskipTests=true install`).
+The filter itself might work, but the project's unit tests are known to fail with versions of the lucene-test-framework older than 3.6.1.

- Once you've done this, the packaged jar file can be found in the target directory:
+Once you've built the project, the packaged jar file can be found in the target directory:

     target/solr-iso639-filter-${solr.version}.1-SNAPSHOT.jar